 Evaluation and correction actions

-- Consider the use of the Psychologically safe leader assessment for continual improvement
+• Consider using the Psychologically safe leader assessment for continual improvement

 Review